 Work the light string around the window by fitting it onto the hooks.

 How to hang Christmas lights – the Wearstler way

 Take inspiration from Kelly Wearstler and create a light installation on a wall.

 'A festive light installation adds a glowy dose of spirit to an interior and puts a cozy new lens on the traditional holiday light show,' says Kelly.
 'Use an entire wall as a canvas for long strings of simple, white holiday lights.

 'A geometric pattern with repetition brightens the mood while creating visual interest.
 I love to let the lights cascade onto the floor for an artful, spilled-over-with-joy feeling.

-'A vibrant vignette infuses a space with bright dimension and is super-easy to create.
-Multiple strings of same toned lights and inconspicuous hooks or tiny tacks bring form to your vision.
+'A vibrant vignette infuses a space with bright dimensions and is super-easy to create.
+Multiple strings of same-toned lights and inconspicuous hooks or tiny tacks bring form to your vision.

 'Think big and let your imagination be your inspiration.'

 Follow the steps below to create Kelly’s design in your home.

 Many of the items shown below are on sale at Kelly Wearstler, or of course, you can use what you already have at home.